 In 2014 the authorities of Bosnia and Herzegovina (BiH) requested the extradition of Damir L. L. is accused of committing war crimes in BiH in 1992.
 As camp commander in the region of Derventa, L. is suspected of torturing civilians and killing two detainees.
 L. was arrested in May 2014.

-On 5 November 2014, the municipal court of The Hague has decided that extradition is permissible.
+On 5 November 2014, the district court of The Hague has decided that extradition is permissible.
 L. appealed to the decision.
 The supreme court of the Netherlands has dismissed the appeal on 30 June 2015.

 The Minister of Safety and Justice has allowed the extradition of L. on 23 September 2015.
 L. was extradited to BiH on 4 November 2015 and was convicted to a 7-years prison sentence for committing war crimes.